In Depth Baby Product Reviews Led by a Pediatrician

 Velcro side pockets

-Although the Amazon Basics Classic School Backpack is straightforward in design, it still boasts qualities we consider essential for a great kids' backpack.
+While not a top-tier product, the Amazon Basics Classic School Backpack provides value to those who want simplicity without losing all the essential, useful features.
+It's functional without being overbuilt.
 The quality is decent, and there is enough padding to make the bag comfortable to wear.
 The main compartment is generous and features multiple internal pockets for extra storage and organization.
 We also appreciate the front pocket for quick access to items.

 REASONS TO BUY